 Refer to the terms and conditions set forth in applicable collective bargaining agreements listed in this Appendix A, Section 3.1.a for allowable costs for hourly employees.

-Contractor benefit programs will be designed and administered to attract, retain, and motivate competent and productive staff to support the DOE missions.
-In order to determine reasonableness of cost, the Contractor will:
+Contractor benefit programs will be designed and administered to attract, retain, and motivate competent and productive staff to support the DOE missions in accordance with clause H-27 Contractor Compensation, Benefits and Pension, subparagraph (d).